Sairat: Filming

 Filming began in February 2014, and ended in May 2015; several portions were shot in Hyderabad.
-It took nearly 70 days for the entire shoot, usually long for a Marathi film.
+It took nearly 70 days for the entire shoot, unusually long for a Marathi film.
 Manjule cited the reasons being a "lot of locations, a huge number of characters and many complicated crowd scenes" in the film.
 Thosar had difficulty crying on cue during the audition, and was tense filming the crying scene.
 Rajguru and Thosar lived with Manjule at his home in Pune for two to three months before filming, where they would discuss the script and rehearse scenes daily.
 Manjule said that they did not use glycerine, and actually cried while filming the emotional scenes; he made them understand the "layers in their characters".

 Manjule occasionally asked the actors what they would say they in a similar situation, prompting improvisation.
 The director of photography was Sudhakar Reddy Yakkanti and Kutub Inamdar served as the editor.
 Sairat was produced by Nagraj Manjule's AatPat Productions and Zee Studios.
 Rajguru, in grade 10, left school for the duration of filming.
 About the film's ending, Manjule said that he used silence to demonstrate that "two people who are in love and happy can die suddenly."
 He shot the ending without dialogue or background score, because he wanted "the violence in the scene to hit the audience."
 Thosar was a bodybuilder, and had to lose weight for the role.
 Rajguru lost 13 kg, and worked on her voice for the role.
 Thosar said that he was like the character of Prashant.
 Rajguru admired Archana, and said that she was "inspired to be as dashing as Archie."

 Soundtrack

-Sairat's songs and background score were composed by the Ajay–Atul duo, who had worked with Manjule on Fandry in 2013.
-The soundtrack includes Western classical music recorded at Sony Scoring Stage in Hollywood, California, a first for an Indian film.
-The four-song album featured vocals by Ajay Gogavale, Shreya Ghoshal and Chinmayi, with lyrics by Ajay–Atul and Manjule.
+Sairat's songs and background score were composed and written by the Ajay–Atul duo, who previously associated with Manjule on Fandry.
+The four-song soundtrack includes Western classical music recorded at Sony Scoring Stage in Hollywood, California, a first for an Indian film.
 It was released on 1 April 2016 on the Zee Music Company label.
-The 66-person orchestra – including a 45-piece string section, six-piece woodwind section, 13-piece brass section, six-piece horn section and a harp – was conducted by Mark Graham.